 “In ancient times, people thought the cpu was where the computer did its thinking.
 This was largely because removing the cpu kills the computer outright.
 We learned long ago that the cpu is only responsible for circulating the bits.
 With modern technology, we have even been able to perform cpu transplants.
 As long as the donor cpu is a match, the computer behaves exactly the same way with its new cpu.
 Due to a few random accidents involving computers with damaged power supplies, we have learned that the power supply is where the computer does all of its thinking.
-Since then, we’ve found that modifying the power supply in just the right way can dramatically changes the way the computer thinks. ”
+Since then, we’ve found that modifying the power supply in just the right way can dramatically change the way the computer thinks. ”

 “There a lot of studies on excess fan syndrome, because that noise makes it hard for people to be around the computer, and impairs its ability to function normally in society.”
 As he says this, his rainbow top hat lights up and spins around, and you both tug your ears as a sign of woogaboo.

 “Anyhow, it turns out that excessive fan syndrome may have some unexpected benefits.
 Many computers who are impaired by this noisy fan have the ability to circulate bits much faster than a normal computer.
 We think they do this because they are bored with healthy activities like buzzfeed personality quizzes.
 Our treatment not only removes the excessive noise, but also seems to leave the computers more interested in normal, wholesome activities.
-Without treatment, many computers with excessive fan syndrome become addicted to drugs such as video games and electronic trading; some of the worst addicts go on to a live of hard science.”
+Without treatment, many computers with excessive fan syndrome become addicted to drugs such as video games and electronic trading; some of the worst addicts go on to a life of hard science.”

 You shudder at this thought. that those weirdos with their labcoats would abuse someone suffering from excessive fan syndrome is horrendous.
 You used to think that these computers were just lazy or selfish; you now understand that their fixation on matrix transformations and numerical simulations are a symptom of their affliction.